KeckObservatory/RemoteObserving/README.md

 ## Configure Keck VNC software

 Edit the `local_config.yaml` file you created above.
 Read the comments in the configuration file itself as they can guide you.
-You may need to uncomment (remove the leading `#`) from lines you want to customize.
+You may need to uncomment (remove the leading `#`) lines you want to customize.

 - **Configure Firewall:** If you are connecting outside of the Keck network, enter the firewall address, port and user info.
 You'll need to get this information from someone at Keck.